-Do you receive a business emails that are forwarded without any comment from the Sender?
-When this happens it typically leads to more questions having to be asked.
+Do you receive business emails forwarded without any comment from the Sender?
+When this happens, it typically leads to more questions having to be asked.

 Advise Why You Are Forwarding

-In the course of going through my daily consulting emails, it is not uncommon to come across a forward.
+Going through my daily consulting emails, it is common to come across a forward.
 I assume the Sender wants me to do something with the information within.
-But if I assume incorrectly, and that has happened, I’ve wasted my time.
+But if I assume incorrectly, and that can happen, I’ve wasted my time.
 Darn.

-As a consultant, if I assume incorrectly, I cannot bill out my time to redo or undo whatever I “incorrectly” integrated.
+As a consultant, if I think I know what they want and proceed, I cannot bill out my time to redo or undo whatever I “incorrectly” advised or integrated.
 So I do not make a move without further clarification.
-An unnecessary delay that can be avoided.
-Therefore, as a policy, I do not consider forwarded emails a “work order” or direction to take any action.

 The moral of this story is…

-Business email etiquette is not just thinking about how time strapped you are at the moment.
-It includes thinking about the person on the other side — who, by the way — is most likely just as time strapped as you are.
+Business email etiquette is not just thinking about how time-strapped you are at the moment.
+It includes thinking about the person on the other side, who is most likely just as time-challenged as you are.

 Professionals do not behave as if their time is more important than anyone else.
 The way to build solid business relationships is by not being “all about me.”

 Consider the other side in everything you do.
 You accomplish that by taking the time necessary to type a simple sentence or two to make sure your requests are explained and understood.